 - Severe nausea

 - Severe and persistent muscle spasms, including but not limited to those characteristic of multiple sclerosis and Crohn's disease

 - Agitation related to Alzheimer's disease

-- Post-traumatic stress disorder (PTSD) – patient must be 18 or older
+- Post-traumatic stress disorder (PTSD) (for patients 18 or older)

-- Obtain a physician’s certification that confirms diagnosis of at least one qualifying medical condition.
+- Obtain a physician's certification that confirms the diagnosis of at least one qualifying medical condition

 - Complete and submit an application to the DOH

 - Provide a valid state-issued identification card to establish proof of Rhode Island residency

 - Submit applicable application fee(s):